NikhilRO/Grade12_Assignments/16-Text-APIs(Wordnik)/README.md

 * [loadJSON()](https://p5js.org/reference/#/p5/loadJSON)

 ### Note for self
-* Try to  rotatethe text along the path.
+* Try to  rotate the text along the path.